ibm-cloud-docs/containers/add-workers-vpc.md

         ```
         {: pre}

 1. Create a worker pool.
 Include the `--label` option to automatically label worker nodes that are in the pool with the label `key=value`.
 Include the `--vpc-id` option if the worker pool is the first in the cluster.
 Optionally include the `--kms-instance` and `--crk` options with the values you previously retrieved  and if the KMS instance resides in a different account, include the `--kms-account-id` option as well.
-To attach additional security groups to the workers in the worker pool, [specify the security group IDs with the `--security-group` option](/docs/containers?topic=containers-vpc-security-group#vpc-sg-worker-pool).
+To attach additional security groups to the workers in the worker pool, specify the security group IDs with the `--security-group` option.
 For more options, see the [CLI documentation](/docs/containers?topic=containers-kubernetes-service-cli#cli_worker_pool_create_vpc_gen2).
-Note that the new worker nodes run the same `major.minor` version as the cluster master, but the latest worker node patch of that `major.minor` version.

     If you want to create your worker pool on dedicated hosts, make sure to specify the `--dedicated-host-pool` option.
     {: note}